dgaydukov/cert-aws/files/sa.md

 * File - store & retrieve files in S3 using NFS(Network File System)/SMB(Server Message Block) (these objects can also be directly accessed from S3).
 You app read/write files using storage gateways as file server, which in turn translate it into S3 read/write requests.
 You should have only storage gateway to be able to modify s3, otherwise if you overwrite file added by gateway, you would get unpredictable behavior when gateway try to read it.
-File storage gateway use local disk for 2 purposes:
+*File storage gateway (just like efs but only for s3, but you mount it the same way as efs) use local disk for 2 purposes:
     * save uploaded files there and asynchronously upload them to s3
     * store frequently accessed files for low-latency access (cache) The size of such disk should depend upon max possible file uploaded and how much data you want to store in cache
 * Tape - cloud base VTL (Virtual Tape Library), used by your backup apps.
 Tape translate your app requests into Glacier.
 * Volume - provide iSCSI target, where you can create block storage and mount it to on-premise/EC2 instances.
     * cached model - primary data in S3, frequently accessed data in on-premise.
-    * stored mode - primary data in on-premise and in s3 full backup.
+    * stored mode - primary data in on-premise, but you have snapshots in s3 (data transfer is async).
 Volume Gateways compress data before that data is transferred to AWS and while stored in AWS.
 Although data stored in s3, you can't directly access it through s3 api.
 Storage Gateway optimize data transfer to cloud by using
 * intelligent buffering